BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

     (except <exception>:
         <statement>*)*

-A ``try-interrupt`` statement can be placed inside a behavior (or :sampref:`compose` block of a :term:`modular scenario`) to run a series of statements, including invoking sub-behaviors with :sampref:`do`, while being able to interrupt at any point if given conditions are met.
+A ``try-interrupt`` statement can be placed inside a behavior (or :keyword:`compose` block of a :term:`modular scenario`) to run a series of statements, including invoking sub-behaviors with :keyword:`do`, while being able to interrupt at any point if given conditions are met.
 When a ``try-interrupt`` statement is encountered, the statements in the ``try`` block are executed.
 If at any time step one of the ``interrupt`` conditions is met, the corresponding ``interrupt`` block (its *handler*) is entered and run.
 Once the interrupt handler is complete, control is returned to the statement that was being executed under the ``try`` block.